-The provisions of SFAS 142 also require the completion of a transitional impairment test within six months of adoption, with any impairments treated as a cumulative effect of change in accounting principle.
-During the quarter ended April 30, 2002, Autodesk completed the transitional impairment test, which did not result in an impairment of recorded goodwill.
+The provisions of SFAS 142 also require the completion of a transitional impairment test within six months of adoption.
+During the first quarter of fiscal 2003 Autodesk completed the transitional impairment test, which did not result in an impairment of recorded goodwill.
+Autodesk expects to perform its annual impairment review during the fourth quarter of each fiscal year.

-During August 2001, the Financial Accounting Standards Board also issued Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144").
+During August 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144").
 SFAS 144 was effective at the start of fiscal 2003 and supercedes Statement of Financial Accounting Standards No. 121, "Accounting for the Impairment or Disposal of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of," and the accounting and reporting provisions of Accounting Principles Board Opinion No. 30 relating to the disposal of a segment of business.
 The adoption of SFAS 144 did not have a material impact on Autodesk's consolidated financial position, results of operations or cash flows.